-The Company manages its capital structure and makes adjustments to it in light of economic conditions.
-The Company, upon approval from its Board of Directors, will balance its overall capital structure through new share issues or by undertaking other activities as deemed appropriate under the specific circumstances.
+The Company manages its capital structure and adjusts it in light of economic conditions.
+The Company, upon approval from its Board of Directors, will balance its overall capital structure through new share issues, commencement of ATM Equity Programs, the sale of digital currencies or by undertaking other activities as deemed appropriate under the specific circumstances.

-The Company is subject to externally imposed capital requirements due to its term loan (Note 16).
-The Company's overall strategy with respect to capital risk management remains unchanged from the year ended March 31, 2021.
+The Company is subject to externally imposed capital requirements due to its term loan (Note 15).
+The Company's overall strategy with respect to capital risk management remains unchanged from the prior year.